Agaricus bisporus: Distribution and habitat

-Cultivation history
+Cultivation

+Production

+In 2022, world production of mushrooms (including truffles) was 48 million tonnes, led by China with 94% of the total (table).
+Japan and the United States were secondary producers.

+History

 The earliest scientific description of the commercial cultivation of A. bisporus was made by French botanist Joseph Pitton de Tournefort in 1707.
 French agriculturist Olivier de Serres noted that transplanting mushroom mycelia would lead to the propagation of more mushrooms.

 Originally, cultivation was unreliable as mushroom growers would watch for good flushes of mushrooms in fields before digging up the mycelium and replanting them in beds of composted manure or inoculating 'bricks' of compressed litter, loam, and manure.
 Spawn collected this way contained pathogens, and crops would be infected or not grow.
 In 1893, sterilized, or pure culture, spawn was discovered and produced by the Pasteur Institute in Paris for cultivation on composted horse manure.

 Modern commercial varieties of the common agaricus mushroom were originally light brown.
 The white mushroom was discovered in 1925 growing among a bed of brown mushrooms at the Keystone Mushroom Farm in Coatesville, Pennsylvania.
 Louis Ferdinand Lambert, the farm's owner and a mycologist by training, brought the white mushroom back to his laboratory.
 As with the reception of white bread, it was seen as a more attractive food item and became grown and distributed.
 Similar to the commercial development history of the navel orange and Red Delicious apple, cultures were grown from the mutant individuals.
 Most cream-colored store mushrooms marketed today are products of this 1925 chance natural mutation.

-A. bisporus is now cultivated in at least seventy countries worldwide.
+A. bisporus is cultivated in at least seventy countries worldwide.

-In the U.S., the white button form of A. bisporus alone accounts for about 90% of mushrooms sold.

-Nutritional profile
+Nutrition

+A. bisporus mushrooms are 92% water, 3% carbohydrates, 3% protein, and contain negligible fat.

-In a 100-gram serving, raw white mushrooms provide 93 kJ of food energy and are an excellent source (> 19% of the Daily Value, DV) of the B vitamins, riboflavin, niacin, and pantothenic acid (table).
-Fresh mushrooms are also a good source (10–19% DV) of the dietary mineral phosphorus (table).
+In a reference amount of 100 g, raw white mushrooms provide 93 kJ of food energy and are an excellent source (20% or more of the Daily Value, DV) of the B vitamins riboflavin, niacin, and pantothenic acid.
+Fresh mushrooms are also a good source (10–19% DV) of the dietary minerals phosphorus and potassium.

-While fresh A. bisporus only contains 0.2 micrograms (8 IU) of vitamin D as ergocalciferol (vitamin D2), the ergocalciferol content increases substantially after exposure to UV light.
+While fresh A. bisporus only contains 0.2 micrograms (8 IU) of vitamin D per 100 g, the ergocalciferol (D2) content increases substantially to 11.2 micrograms (446 IU) after exposure to UV light.